zhullyb/monyhar/monyhar/chrome/test/data/safe_browsing/dmg/README.md

 For versioning the CIPD package, use a date in the form YYYYMMDD.N, where N is an integer starting at 1 to differentiate different versions on the same day.

-After uploading a new version to CIPD, the data need to be rolled into Chromium by updating the version referenced in the root `DEPS` file.
+After uploading a new version to CIPD, the data need to be rolled into Monyhar by updating the version referenced in the root `DEPS` file.

 Generating the data at build time is slow and has [caused](https://crbug.com/696529)